puppetlabs/puppetlabs-apache/README.md

 ##### `access_log_file`

-The name of the access log file for the main server instance
+The name of the access log file for the main server instance.

-The default value is Depends on operating system:
+Default: Depends on operating system:

 - **Debian**: 'error.log'
 - **FreeBSD**: 'httpd-access.log'